JeremyThomas2001/CSRD-Analyzer/README.md

      ```

 5. **Enter in your API Key**:
-   - Type your API Key into line 38 of the pipeline.py file.
+   - Type your API Key into line 38 of the pipeline.py file and line 41 of the utils.py file.

 7. **Run the app**:
    ```bash